Liquid Stirring Solutions

 - Versatile: can be integrated into Fluigent’s protocols and communicate with other microfluidic setup modules

-Liquid stirring modules: technology description
+Liquid/liquid dispersion modules: technology description

 Magnetic induction stirrer: a motor-less agitation method